CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 # 3D Tiles Validator 1.1 Implementation Notes

-Parts of the current implementation are still in a **DRAFT** state.
+Parts of the current implementation may still change.
+This page is only a short description of the overall structure.

 ## Directory structure: